June 5, 2026

 This is a referendum that promises to be complex, to say the least… Best-case scenario: the initiative is approved, leading to a general tax cut.
 But wealthy taxpayers, who contribute more than average to public finances, may leave the canton—if they haven’t already.
 This could eventually lead to higher taxes, as the resulting deficit would need to be covered.
 Tails: The initiative is rejected.
 In that case, there is no general tax cut.
 But wealthy taxpayers, benefiting from the tax cap, might stay.
 If they have already left, however, taxes may also rise to make up for this shortfall.
 In other words, regardless of the outcome of the vote, the tax burden on the population could very well, in the end, increase.

-In the meantime, it is advisable to systematically file appeals against tax assessment decisions in cases where the tax shield, in its pre-2021 version, might apply.
+In the meantime, it is advisable to systematically file appeals against tax assessment decisions in cases where the tax cap, in its pre-2021 version, might apply.
 This prevents tax assessment decisions from becoming final and ensures that affected taxpayers remain eligible for a potential return to the old system should the Vaud cantonal government reject the 12% initiative and, consequently, reinstate the tax shield in its pre-2021 form.
 It goes without saying that we are happy to assist you throughout this process.

 What are the quantified benefits of the tax shield?